oschwengers/bakta/README.md

 product | `string` | my special protein dbxrefs | `<empty>`, `db:id`, `,` separated list  | `VFDB:VF0511`

-Protein sequences provided in short format are searched with default thresholds of 90%, 80% and 80% for minimal identity, query and subject coverage, respectively.
+Protein sequences provided in short Fasta or GenBank format are searched with default thresholds of 90%, 80% and 80% for minimal identity, query and subject coverage, respectively.

 ### Output